Continuing Education Module 2 – Public Health Assessment Overview

 Objectives:

-At the conclusion of Module 2: Public Health Assessment Overview, the participant will be able to:
+At the conclusion of the session, the participant should be able to:

 1. Identify the main steps of the PHA.

-2. Recognize the PHA’s dynamic nature.
+2. Describe the PHA’s dynamic nature.

 3. List activities needed for the PHA.